-So many of you have asked, “What is your plan for living abroad?”
+So many of you have asked, “Why are you moving to Spain?
+What is your plan for living abroad?”
 We often answer this question, but rarely get out the full plan before more questions arise.
-What we are doing isn’t common, yet once you are in the family travel world and hooked up to other bloggers etc… you find that it isn’t quite as uncommon as once thought.
+What we are doing isn’t common, yet once you are in the family travel world and hooked up to other bloggers, etc… you find that it isn’t quite as uncommon as once thought.

 Over the years we have become experts at researching many options, to come up with a loose plan.
-Then we agree to the 50,000 foot level plan and wing it from there.
-All of our research pays off, because it allows us options and choices while traveling.
+Then we agree to the 50,000-foot level plan and wing it from there.
+All of our research pays off because it allows us options and choices while traveling.
 If we are enjoying something or a particular place and want to stay longer, we do.
 We will write more on this topic of planning later.

 We started with the thought of renting or buying an RV and touring Europe.
 We loved the idea of going from country to country and not worrying about where we were going to stay.
-It also frightened us to have the full family of 4 in such tight living quarters.
+It also frightened us to have a full family of 4 in such tight living quarters.
 So we will put this idea on the back burner for a future dream.
-Maybe it will be an RV trip around the USA, Australia or New Zealand?
+Maybe it will be an RV trip around the USA, Australia, or New Zealand?

 The Wagoner Plan for living abroad:

-- Treat Spain as home base for extended travel throughout Europe, estimated 12-24 months
+- Treat Spain as home base for extended travel throughout Europe, estimated 12-24 months.

-- Enroll kids in public school for language immersion and socialization
+- Enroll kids in public school for language immersion and socialization.

-- Supplement kids education with home schooling
+- Supplement kid’s education with homeschooling.

-As with any plan, it is full of flexibility and room to grow, change and adapt.
+As with any plan, it is full of flexibility and room to grow, change, and adapt.
 Let’s just hope all of us people involved in the plan are willing to do the same.
 It will be interesting to see where we go with this and how we change and grow as people.
 Who knows, maybe we will be back in the US in a few months, missing our home.
 I highly doubt that will be the case, as we are reading to go!